-14.4 MPLINK Object Linker/ MPLIB Object Librarian
+14.4 MPLINK/MPLIB Linker/Librarian

-The MPLINK object linker combines relocatable objects created by the MPASM assembler and the MPLAB C17 and MPLAB C18 C compilers.
-It can also link relocatable objects from pre-compiled libraries, using directives from a linker script.
+MPLINK is a relocatable linker for MPASM and MPLAB-C17 and MPLAB-C18.
+It can link relocatable objects from assembly or C source files along with precompiled libraries using directives from a linker script.

-The MPLIB object librarian is a librarian for precompiled code to be used with the MPLINK object linker.
-When a routine from a library is called from another source file, only the modules that contain that routine will be linked in with the application.
+MPLIB is a librarian for pre-compiled code to be used with MPLINK.
+When a routine from a library is called from another source file, only the modules that contains that routine will be linked in with the application.
 This allows large libraries to be used efficiently in many different applications.
-The MPLIB object librarian manages the creation and modification of library files.
+MPLIB manages the creation and modification of library files.

-The MPLINK object linker features include:
+MPLINK features include:

-- Integration with MPASM assembler and MPLAB C17 and MPLAB C18 C compilers. - Allows all memory areas to be defined as sections to provide link-time flexibility.
+- MPLINK works with MPASM and MPLAB-C17 and MPLAB-C18. - MPLINK allows all memory areas to be defined as sections to provide link-time flexibility.

-The MPLIB object librarian features include:
+MPLIB features include:

-- Easier linking because single libraries can be included instead of many smaller files. - Helps keep code maintainable by grouping related modules together. - Allows libraries to be created and modules to be added, listed, replaced, deleted or extracted.
+- MPLIB makes linking easier because single libraries can be included instead of many smaller files. - MPLIB helps keep code maintainable by grouping related modules together. - MPLIB commands allow libraries to be created and modules to be added, listed, replaced, deleted, or extracted.

-14.5 MPLAB SIM Software Simulator
+14.5 MPLAB-SIM Software Simulator

-The MPLAB SIM software simulator allows code development in a PC-hosted environment by simulating the PICmicro series microcontrollers on an instruction level.
-On any given instruction, the data areas can be examined or modified and stimuli can be applied from a file, or user-defined key press, to any of the pins.
+The MPLAB-SIM Software Simulator allows code development in a PC host environment by simulating the PICmicro series microcontrollers on an instruction level.
+On any given instruction, the data areas can be examined or modified and stimuli can be applied from a file or user-defined key press to any of the pins.
 The execution can be performed in single step, execute until break, or trace mode.

-The MPLAB SIM simulator fully supports symbolic debugging using the MPLAB C17 and the MPLAB C18 C compilers and the MPASM assembler.
-The software simulator offers the flexibility to develop and debug code outside of the laboratory environment, making it an excellent multiproject software development tool.
+MPLAB-SIM fully supports symbolic debugging using MPLAB-C17 and MPLAB-C18 and MPASM.
+The Software Simulator offers the flexibility to develop and debug code outside of the laboratory environment making it an excellent multi-project software development tool.

-14.6 MPLAB ICE High Performance Universal In-Circuit Emulator with MPLAB IDE
+14.6 MPLAB-ICE High Performance Universal In-Circuit Emulator with MPLAB IDE

-The MPLAB ICE universal in-circuit emulator is intended to provide the product development engineer with a complete microcontroller design tool set for PICmicro microcontrollers (MCUs).
-Software control of the MPLAB ICE in-circuit emulator is provided by the MPLAB Integrated Development Environment (IDE), which allows editing, building, downloading and source debugging from a single environment.
+The MPLAB-ICE Universal In-Circuit Emulator is intended to provide the product development engineer with a complete microcontroller design tool set for PICmicro microcontrollers (MCUs).
+Software control of MPLAB-ICE is provided by the MPLAB Integrated Development Environment (IDE), which allows editing, "make" and download, and source debugging from a single environment.

-The MPLAB ICE 2000 is a full-featured emulator system with enhanced trace, trigger and data monitoring features.
 Interchangeable processor modules allow the system to be easily reconfigured for emulation of different processors.
-The universal architecture of the MPLAB ICE in-circuit emulator allows expansion to support new PICmicro microcontrollers.
+The universal architecture of the MPLAB-ICE allows expansion to support new PICmicro microcontrollers.

-The MPLAB ICE in-circuit emulator system has been designed as a real-time emulation system, with advanced features that are generally found on more expensive development tools.
-The PC platform and Microsoft® Windows environment were chosen to best make these features available to you, the end user.
+The MPLAB-ICE Emulator System has been designed as a real-time emulation system with advanced features that are generally found on more expensive development tools.
+The PC platform and Microsoft[®] Windows 3.x/95/98 environment were chosen to best make these features available to you, the end user.